Psykotikism/Mutant_Tanks/README.md

 "Enabled Game Modes" "coop,versus" // The plugin is enabled in only "coop" and "versus" mode.
 "Disabled Game Modes" "coop" // The plugin is disabled in "coop" mode.

-Outcome: The plugin works in every Campaign-based and Survival-based game mode except "coop" mode.
+Outcome: The plugin works only in "coop" mode.
 ```

 4. How come some Mutant Tanks aren't showing up?